-Pittsfield Housing Authority is a public housing agency in Pittsfield, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Pittsfield Housing Authority is a Public Housing Agency in Pittsfield, Massachusetts that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Pittsfield, Massachusetts Housing Choice Voucher||Closed|